Friend of the Court

 Communication with the FOC Office

 Please contact the FOC office in writing so that complete and accurate information is recorded in the case file.
-Written communications between the FOC and you ensure a complete record is maintained.
+Written communications between the FOC and you ensures a complete record is maintained.
 Requests for enforcement of child, spousal or medical support or enforcement of parenting time must be in writing.
-Whenever communicating with the FOC, always include the case/docket number assigned to your case and keep a copy for your records.
+Whenever communicating with the FOC, always include the case/docket number assigned to your case, phone number, and signature.
+Keep a copy for your records.
 Mail correspondence to:

 Kalamazoo County Friend of the Court